ConsciousCode/memoria/README.md

 ACTs exist in the MCP host which is meant to manage their interactions via MCP clients.
 Self, Sona, and Memory describe the core data structures managed by a Memoria server.
 ACTs do not communicate directly; their coordination is implicit through the memories they share semi-isolated by sonas.

 ## Interactions
 Sona isolation is not absolute.
 Memories in recall are weighted by the vector similarities between sonas they belong to and the sonas being used by an actor.
-Thus typically recalled memories will be from within the same sona.
+Thus recalled memories will typically be from within the same sona.
 However, this is not a hard boundary; if a memory is deemed relevant enough, it may be recalled from another sona, at which point it is added to that sona.
 This allows for fuzzy sets of subpersonas, where sonas can overlap and share memories without being siloed.

 Compare this to typical thought patterns in humans.
 Subconscious processes operate in the background broadly unknown to the conscious mind, but when insights from it are determined to be important or relevant enough, they "bubble up" into conscious awareness.
 This emulates spontaneous "aha!" moments and more broadly matches the brain's "small-world network" structure; strong local connections with sparse global connections.

 ## Technical details
+### Overall architecture
 At the highest level, Memoria simulates sonas using LLMs in a state monad pattern, which can be modeled as:
 ```
 type Sona a = State MemoryDAG a